Nourish and Grow with Stir Tea Junior - choose to brew a drink that is packed full of goodness, caffeine free, delicious and super easy to make.

 While research is still being undertaken on what age children should be introduced to caffeine (reports in Britain show that average age a child starts drinking tea is 7.50 years old) Stir Tea Junior does not contain any caffeine and allows you to take back control of the amount of sugar being consumed.
 Many of the blends contain the South African plant called rooibos which offers immune boosting anti-oxidants.

 If you want to read more on the subject of tea and caffeine for children you might find the below article of interest:

 Dr Carrie Ruxton, a dietician and consultant to the UK Tea Council has recently published results of studies related to caffeine consumption in children.
 Her results published in the journal Public Health Nutrition suggests that caffeine consumption is not only safe for young people, but a small amount (one or two cups daily) can improve brain power, dexterity, athletic achievement and more.
 She noted that tea also has significantly fewer calories than many soft drinks.
 Another benefit tea consumption can also offer children is a source of fluoride which can make teeth stronger.

 Read more on this at: Source: Express (http://www.express.co.uk/life-style/health/446493/Mum-is-it-time-for-tea-New-research-suggests-tea-was-healthier-than-modern-drinks)·

-What is the signifigance of the Lady Bird and Stir Tea Junior?
-Even though the blends we recommend as part of the Stir Junior range do not contain any tea leaf (camellia sinensis) and are caffeine free, we chose the lady bird to represent Juniors because this small beautiful insect is a friend to the tea plant and natural insect repellent present in many tea gardens throughout the world.
+What is the significance of the Lady Bird and Stir Tea Junior?
+Even though the blends we recommend as part of the Stir Junior range do not contain any tea leaf (camellia sinensis) and are caffeine free, we chose the lady bird to represent Juniors because this small beautiful insect is a friend to the tea plant and a natural insect repellent present in many tea gardens throughout the world.
 It is a really friendly little critter to have around and a ladybird landing on your clothing is considered to be particularly lucky, thought to bring protection and good fortune.